ntebis/EureddisionYoutubeLinkParser/README.md

 This app may not work properly if you have 2FA activated.

+Auto generated playlist, have a maximum limit of 50 songs.
+This script creates new playlist every 50 songs.

 I will also try to create another script that will randomly post all song links with titles and year.
 It probably required to create a csv file instead the current implementation.

 This is my first ever script on python and while I have programming experience, my python experience is close to none.
 Any tips are welcome.